 Well, good news:

 “Power words” are the answer, and you can put them in place in a matter of minutes.
-This post gives you a reference lists of power words, examples of power words being used — everything you need to hit the ground running.
+This post gives you a reference list of power words, examples of power words being used — everything you need to hit the ground running.

 Let’s jump in.

-Rather than describe what I mean, let’s deconstruct an example from the great Winston Churchill:
+Clear as mud?
+Let’s deconstruct an example from the great Winston Churchill:

 Well, there was a lot on the line.
 Under attack from Germany, Britain was fighting for its survival, and somehow, someway, Churchill had to find a way to inspire his countrymen to greatness.